 We should look at failure for what it is: a chance to reevaluate, reexamine and ultimately come back stronger from it.
 It’s a priceless possibility to increase the learning ability of an organisation.

-Research shows that it is highly beneficial for organisations to instill an error management culture, with several positive outcomes.
-The ethical behaviour of employees is enhanced, whilst the quality of service to customers and the performance of the company are both improved.
+Research shows that it is highly beneficial for organizations to instill an error management culture, with several positive outcomes.
+The ethical behavior of employees is enhanced, whilst the quality of service to customers and the performance of the company are both improved.

 Hard to admit